dftbplus/develguide/docs/gitworkflow.rst

 * Development happens on the `master` branch, which always contains a clean release-ready code.

-* Every feature is developed in a separate feature branch derived from the `master` branch.
+* Every feature is developed in a separate feature branch, which is derived from the `master` branch.
 If the feature is mature enough (it works correctly, its code is clean, it is well documented, thoroughly tested, etc.), the feature branch is merged into the `master` branch.

-The main official public (upstream) repository only contains two branches: the branches `master` and `release`, latter containing the tagged official releases.
+The main official public (upstream) repository only contains two branches: the branches `master` and `release`, latter containing tagged official releases.
 Some short living intermediate branches (e.g. `stage` and `hotfix`) may appear from time to time, but these are special purpose branches created by the administrators/release managers and are not being used for feature development.